Facts v Myths

 IMMIGRATION

 Jesus may be the world’s most famous refugee but we were all once strangers in a strange land.
 Welcoming and treating the stranger as we would wish to be treated is the most fundamental Christian value.
+Dehumanization and hate aimed at immigrants are not.

-Immigration reform is needed: humane policies that welcome those fleeing danger, care for families and children, and treat the most vulnerable among us with dignity—as Christ, our Lord and Savior, so clearly taught.
-Dehumanization and hate aimed at immigrants is not Christian.
+Immigration reform is needed and that means humane policies that welcome those fleeing danger, care for families, and treat the vulnerable among us with dignity—as Jesus so clearly taught.

-Because immigration drives our economy up and crime down, American prosperity, culture, and Christianity have flourished in this nation of immigrants in ways no other countries have.
+Immigration drives our economy up and crime down.
+American prosperity, culture, and Christianity have flourished in this nation of immigrants in ways no other countries have.
 [Leviticus 19:33-34, Matthew 25:31-40, Deuteronomy 27:19 , Matthew 2:13-23, Exodus 22:21, Hebrews 13:2, Romans 15:7, 1 Peter 4:9, Deuteronomy 10:19, Luke 3:11]

 REPRODUCTIVE HEALTH

-Reproductive health is a lot bigger than abortion—it includes prenatal services, safe childbirth, and access to contraception.
-The Bible says nothing about contraception.
+Reproductive health is a whole lot bigger than abortion—it includes prenatal services, safe childbirth, a mother’s health, family planning, and access to contraception.

 Women, their doctors, and modern medicine are taking the place of God when it comes to abortion and contraception.